-In everyday professional life, which is becoming increasingly digitalised in the vast majority of sectors, it is important to be adaptable when it comes to software.
-Although the system takes a lot of work off your hands, you still need to learn how to use it.
-Depending on the industry, it is still necessary to be able to understand the complex processes in the company.
+In everyday working life, which is becoming increasingly digitalised in the vast majority of industries, it is important to be able to learn when it comes to software.
+Although the system does a lot of work for you, you still need to learn how to use it.
+Depending on the industry, you still need to be able to understand the complex processes in the company.

 Read MoreUser Guide for SAP Business One